ShVerni/UltimateDoorbell/README.md

 ## Web Interface

 The web interface provides the means to configure and customize your doorbell.
 You'll need to visit the IP address of your doorbell in a web browser after the initial setup and once it's on your WiFi network.
-Whe you do, you'll be presented with a series of links to the various management pages.
+When you do, you'll be presented with a series of links to the various management pages.

 ![Screenshot of web interface](/media/Web_interface.PNG)